-- 4. - 5.
+- 3. Click the Select Clubs button - 4. - 5.
 If you are a club officer, select that from the Volunteer Typebox. - 6.
 Click Add next to the Club you would like to join. - 7.
-Repeat steps 3-5 to add all of the Clubs in which you would like to participate. - If you have enrolled in more than one club, be sure the Primary club is marked correctly.
+Repeat steps 3-5 to add all of the Clubs in which you wouldlike to participate. - 8.
+If you have enrolled in more than one club, be sure the Primary club is marked correctly.
 If not, click the Change to Primary button to mark a different Club as your Primary Club - 9.
-Click the trash can icon to remove a clubfrom the list.
+Click the trash can icon to remove a club from the list.

-- 10. Once all of your Clubs are added, click Next atthe bottom of the screen. - 11.
+- 10. Once all of your Clubs are added, click Next at the bottom of the screen. - 11.
 Click Select Projects - 12.
-Select the Club with which you want your projectto be associated - Scroll until you find the Project that you will be enrolling in.
+Select the Club with which you want your project to be associated - 13.
+Scroll until you find the Project that you will be enrolling in.
 Use the Project Filter to search the list - 14.
 Click the Add button next to the project you wantto add to the member's enrollment - 15.
 If you are a youth leader in the project, select that from the Youth Volunteer Type dropdown box. - 16.
 Click the Add button. - 17.
 Repeat steps 10-15 for each project in which you would like to participate.